 To replace a faulty fill valve, follow these steps: turn off the water supply, flush the toilet and remove excess water from the tank.
 Then, disconnect the water supply line from the fill valve and remove the old fill valve.
 Install the new fill valve and connect the water supply line, adjust the height of the fill valve to ensure the water fills to the correct level and finally, turn on the water supply and test the toilet to confirm it’s working correctly.
 Replacing a fill valve is a straightforward process and is an affordable solution to fix your empty toilet tank issue.

-Related Post: Best Toilet Seat for a 300 lb Person: Durable and Comfortable Options
+Related Post: Best Toilet Seat for Obese Person: Comfortable and Sturdy Options

 Fixing a Leaky Supply Line